There were several reasons why Neil Young got the moniker “Godfather of Grunge.”

 As such, they didn’t seem too bothered by the moribund reception to No Code, which failed to come close to matching sales of their prior albums.
 The album debuted at #1 on the Billboard 200, shipping 366,500 copies during its first week, but that fell short of industry projections, which had predicted anywhere between 535,000 and 650,000.
 Ultimately, the album did go platinum, but that was a huge drop-off from Ten, which sold 13 million, or Vs. and Vitalogy, which went 7x and 5x platinum, respectively.
 The band would never again be certified multi-platinum by the RIAA, although plenty of releases, including 1998’s Yield (my personal favorite PJ record), 1998’s Live on Two Legs and 2004’s greatest hits compilation would attain platinum status.

 And that was just fine for Pearl Jam.
-While problems within the band persisted — for instance, the supporting tour was hampered by the continuing Ticketmaster boycott, an experience Gossard recalled was extremely stressful and one that made it “more and more difficult to be excited about being part of the band.”
+Problems within the band persisted — for instance, the supporting tour was hampered by the continuing Ticketmaster boycott, an experience Gossard recalled was extremely stressful and one that made it “more and more difficult to be excited about being part of the band.”
 Additionally, tensions between band members remained high.
 It wouldn’t be until the following album, Yield, when band members started having fun making music again.

 But the band survived and persevered.
 Looking back, it’s clear that No Code was not an act of career suicide but a vetting tool to see which of their fans would follow them into the next phase of their career and which ones would jump off the bandwagon.
 O’Brien called No Code a “transitional” record, and that’s the perfect definition.
 By walking away from superstardom, and all of the pressure and scrutiny that came with it, Pearl Jam gave themselves a chance to continue into the next couple of decades and beyond.
 They have a large and loyal fan base that will always go to their shows and buy their albums and merchandise.
 They may not have become Led Zeppelin, but considering they’ve now lasted twice as long, maybe they knew what they were doing.